 This is a serious mistake because while many car accident symptoms may not show up until days, weeks, or even months after the crash, they may have just as serious long-term effects as broken bones or a dislocated joint.
 Whiplash and concussions are prime examples of this.
-Other car accident symptoms that may not show up until much later include:

 Just because some of these injuries don’t appear right away doesn’t mean that you won’t have lifelong problems from them.
 By visiting a medical professional shortly after the accident, you can determine such things as soft tissue injuries as well as have a written record of your visit.

-Keeping a diary of any doctors, physical therapists, chiropractors, caregivers or any other medical professional you receive treatment from, as well as itemizing any related expenses, will help your insurer, your attorney, and the court understands the full extent of your injuries and any related costs.
+Keeping a diary of any doctors, physical therapists, chiropractors, caregivers, or any other medical professional you receive treatment from, as well as itemizing any related expenses, will help your insurer, your attorney, and the court understands the full extent of your injuries and any related costs.

 It’s important to understand that New York is one of several states that have no-fault laws on the books for car accidents.
 However, this doesn’t mean that you can’t recover compensation if another person caused your injuries.

 This can provide you with limited funds, especially when your injuries are significant.
 You would want to proceed with a personal injury lawsuit against the other driver in this case.

 If you were a victim in a car crash, even a minor one, you have legal rights to recover compensation for property damage, pain and suffering, emotional distress and more under New York law, and you should not have to worry about paying out of pocket for expenses caused by the accident.

 An insurance company may try to offer you a settlement within a few shorts days after the accident.
-One of the most critical steps you can take after a car accident that's not your fault is to use caution before accepting any early settlement offers, and consult an attorney before signing any documents pertaining to your settlement.
+One of the most critical steps you can take after a car accident that's not your fault is to use caution before accepting any early settlement offers and consult an attorney before signing any documents pertaining to your settlement.

 It's often difficult to know the full extent of your injuries, and their long-term effects, until many days, weeks, or even months after an accident.
 Don't settle a claim until you are confident you are being fairly compensated for all of your injuries.